 How often should you change your 2015 Chevrolet Captiva Sport’s brake pads?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement timeline also depends on the type of brake pads you have installed on your Captiva Sport.
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Captiva Sport brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 Your Chevrolet Captiva Sport engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that’s strong enough to take you into high mileage territory.
 But if you can't stop it, then it's scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Safe driving and responsive brakes go hand in hand.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For instance, rotors may start to warp when you drive on worn brake pads, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 We can help prevent that damage from happening.
 Visit Firestone Complete Auto Care for the right brake repair for your 2015 Chevrolet Captiva Sport.
 We offer a variety of brake services like brake pad/shoe replacement, brake rotor/drum machining, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule a brake service and repair appointment for your Chevrolet Captiva Sport.

 Let's take care of your 2015 Chevrolet Captiva Sport together.
 Our team is here to help make sure your vehicle works, day after day.
 Select from our service menu below to learn about 2015 Chevrolet repairs.